Large Manurewa house fire: One person dead, three in hospital

 Three other survivors have been taken to hospital.

-The fire is at a property in Dawood Place at The Gardens, near Manurewa, South Auckland, police said.

 St John ambulance said one person had suffered serious injuries.
-Another was being treated for moderate injuries and the third person was in a minor condition, a spokeswoman said.
+Another was being treated for moderate injuries and the third person was in a minor condition.

 The three survivors were taken to Middlemore Hospital.